 Are you looking for different flavors to add to your Thanksgiving table this year?
 Stop looking.
 Here you’ll find a great and straightforward list of Latin-inspired Thanksgiving recipe ideas to serve to your loved ones.

-Today I’m sharing with you a list of Latin-inspired recipes you can add to your Thanksgiving menu this year!
+Today I’m sharing a list of Latin-inspired recipes you can add to your Thanksgiving menu this year!

 This delicious menu consists of an appetizer, two mains, a couple of side dishes, and dessert for a small crowd.

-After are the recipe ideas, check out my tips for making your Thanksgiving dinner experience easier.
+After the recipe ideas, check out my tips for making your Thanksgiving dinner experience easier.

 Thanksgiving Dinner Recipe Ideas

 I am sharing two main dish options for you to try, one with turkey and another one with ham.

 As some people call Thanksgiving Turkey Day, here is a turkey recipe with a twist.